Q: Is it possible to qualify for a credit card at my age? I’m only 18 have no credit history.

 If you’re 18 and in college, then a student credit card would probably be the easiest to obtain.

-The banks make it quite easy for college students as young as 18 to get a credit card, even without a credit history.
+In past years card issuers made it quite easy for college students as young as 18 to get a credit card, even without a credit history.
 Of course it’s quite obvious why they do this… they hope you start out with their credit card and keep it for the rest of your life.
 And, of course they realize young people are less likely to pay off their balances in full each month so college student accounts are often their most profitable cards since they charge higher interest rates to people with no credit history.
+It’s a bit more challenging to get a card now if you’re under 21 (thanks to the Credit Card Act of 2009) in that you have to have an adult cosigner or prove you have the income to pay off your credit line each month.
+That said, college students have a huge advantage for getting unsecured cards since issuers have targeted them specifically with their products and underwriting standards.

 But you can beat the banks at their own game.
 Pay off the amount in full each and every month and on-time.
 That way you will avoid interest charges.
 But don’t go feeling guilty if you’re not paying interest – banks still make a pile of money off of the 2% interchange fees they charge merchants when customers use their cards for everyday purchases.
 Interest charges are just icing on the cake for the issuers, so don’t play in that sandbox.
 Contrary to popular belief, having debt on your card won’t help your credit score (the following link explains why).
 To compare student cards and learn more about them, check out this section.